top of page

 ree

-We had company coming over and the house was a mess, so naturally, I spent the week removing 4000000 years of paint layers off of my front steps.
+So.
+We had company coming over and the house was a mess.
+So ,naturally, I spent the week removing 4000000 years of paint layers off of my front steps.
 If you are nodding in agreement, then you are my people.
 Read on.

-1. If you use chemical stripper, don't probs use a heat gun.
+1. If you use chemical stripper, maybe don't use a heat gun...not that I tried that.

 JOIN MY MAILING LIST